 Steps to Fix Signature Verification Failed Error 21 and Sideload Magisk

-When you try to install a custom ROM that is not signed by the manufacturer, the authentication of the files fails, and you see an error message “Signature Verification Failed Error 21” or “Android Update Error 21”.
-This error occurs mainly due to unsigned files of the ROM package that you have downloaded.
+When you try to install a custom ROM not signed by the manufacturer, the authentication of the files fails, and you see an error message “Signature Verification Failed Error 21” or “Android Update Error 21”.
+This error occurs mainly due to unsigned files of the ROM package you downloaded.
 But don’t worry; follow the step-by-step guide below, and the error should disappear.

 Pre-Requisites